disponible únicamente en inglés

 SRP Price comparisons chart

 • SRP provides more than electricity.
 It was formed more than 100 years ago in partnership with the United States Bureau of Reclamation to build Roosevelt Dam and the system of canals to provide a stable water supply to the Valley.
 Today SRP operates the entire system of dams on the Salt River and Verde Rivers and manages groundwater supplies, providing water for municipal, irrigation and agricultural uses.
-As one of the oldest multipurpose federal reclamation projects in the U.S., SRP follows a long-standing reclamation law and principle that revenue from electric power operations be used to reduce water costs to the reclamation lands.
+In operating one of the oldest multipurpose federal reclamation projects in the U.S., SRP follows long-standing reclamation law that revenue from electric power operations be used to reduce water costs to the reclamation lands.
 In our desert environment, a reliable and low-cost supply of water is critical to the Valley’s economy and overall well-being.
 A portion of SRP electric revenues that are available after the payment of operating expenses and debt service is used to provide financial support for SRP’s water and irrigation operations.

 • Now in its second century of operation, SRP will continue to be instrumental in the growth of the Valley by managing water sources and providing reliable, affordable and sustainable electricity.